DannnyzZ/IT-Vademecum-Cheatsheets/README.md

 ## Contributing

 If you would like to contribute to this repository, please feel free to submit a pull request.
 All contributions are welcome and appreciated.

-### Improvements made

-- Added a README file to provide context and instructions for using the cheatsheets.
-- Organized the repository into folders for different types of cheatsheets.
-- Added a license to clarify how others can use the cheatsheets.
-- Improved the formatting to make the cheatsheets consistent and easy to read.
-- Used a consistent style for all the cheatsheets.
-- Added explanations for each cheatsheet to help users understand the content better.
-- Added a table of contents to help users navigate the repository more easily.
-- Used descriptive names for each cheatsheet to make it clear what it contains.
-- Added a section on contributing to give credit to those who have contributed to the repository.